 Main Street, McAdenville NC • 704-823-2333

-Commonly known as Christmas Town USA, the NC small town of McAdenville (population 1,054) is nationally recognized for its annual holiday festivities.
+Commonly known as Christmas Town USA, the small town of McAdenville (population 1,054) is nationally recognized for its annual holiday festivities.

 The McAdenville NC Christmas lights are a big part of the town’s extensive Christmas celebration.

-The McAdenville Christmas lights are switched on at 5:30 each night, and they twinkle and shine until 10 PM.
-In addition to the lights, the town also has bells playing Christmas carols and great restaurants and shopping options.
+The McAdenville Christmas lights are switched on at 5:30PM, and they twinkle and shine until 10PM.
+The town also has bells playing Christmas carols and great restaurants and shopping options.

 This event has been going on since 1956, gained fame in 1980 (when it was featured on the Charles Kuralt Morning Show), and was later featured in Southern Living.

-In other words, it may be a small-town celebration, but it’s one of the best places to see Christmas lights in NC!
+So it may be a small-town celebration, but it’s one of the best places to see Christmas lights in NC!

 READ MORE: The Best Boone NC Christmas Tree Farms to Visit